-characterized by a limited degree of systemic autonomy since no clearcut and institutionalized sphere of public power and authority existed.
-In other words, modern statehood in the German and most other European contexts emerged gradually from within feudal orders, making hybrid ordering that consisted partly of 'feudal privilege'-based and partly of 'modern rights'-based ordering the central characteristic of nineteenth and early twentieth-century Europe.
+constitutional perspective and in terms of political praxis, the German Reich remained a semi-private structure characterized by a factual absence of clear-cut demarcations between the private and the public spheres and, as such, the German state conglomerate remained characterized by a limited degree of systemic autonomy since no clear-cut and institutionalized sphere of public power and authority existed.
+Modern statehood in the German and most other European contexts emerged, in other words, gradually from within feudal orders, making hybrid ordering partly consisting of "feudal privilege"-based and "modern rights"-based ordering the central characteristic of nineteenth and early twentieth century Europe.

-As pointed out by Eugen Ehrlich in the context of the Austrian-Hungarian Empire, the 'living law' of local custom furthermore remained a defining feature of society, just as the reconstruction of the rest of society in the image of the state, in most European settings, did not materialize 'on the ground' until some point in the twentieth century.
-Unitary societies characterized by the capability of the law-and-politics coupling to provide for a 'synchronisation of time throughout society' were not a central feature for Europe.
-For example, at the turn of the nineteenth century, Denmark and Switzerland were the only European countries in which stable nationwide public law-backed institutional arrangements for the regulation of labour markets and the stabilization of relations between the economic and political dimensions of society were in place, 21 and France's factual unitary character was not in place before the early twentieth century and the First World War.
-In other words, the paradigmatic switch from empire to unitary nation states foreseen and advocated by Hegel and others at the beginning of the nineteenth century did not unfold until the end of the First World War, with the implosion of the Austrian-Hungarian, German, Ottoman and Russian empires.
+As pointed out by Eugen Ehrlich in the context of the Austrian-Hungarian Empire, the "living law" of local custom furthermore remained a defining feature of society, just as the reconstruction of the rest of society in the image of the state, in most European settings, did not materialize "on the ground" sometime in twentieth century.
+Unitary societies characterized by the capability of the coupling of law and politics to provide for a "synchronisation of time throughout society" was not a central feature Europe.
+At the turn of the nineteenth century, Denmark and Switzerland were, for example, the only European countries where stable nationwide public law-backed institutional arrangements for the regulation of labour markets and the stabilization of relations between the economic and political dimensions of society were in place, 24 just as France did not obtain a factual unitary character before the early twentieth century and WWI.
+The paradigmatic switch from empire to unitary nation states, foreseen and advocated by Hegel and others in the beginning of the nineteenth century did not, in other words, unfold until the end of WWI with the implosion of the Austrian-Hungarian, German, Ottoman and Russian empires.

-The emergence of nation states as the paradigmatic form of statehood after the First World War did not imply that they obtained a coherent legal setup and a sustainable level of institutional stability.
-Within 15 years of their establishment, almost all of the newly established states, with Czechoslovakia being an important exception, had turned autocratic or totalitarian, factually leading to a (re-)privatization of the state.
-A key element here was that the cartelization of the economy was greatly expanded in many European settings, leading to a factual erosion of the distinction between public and private power, thus allowing both for arbitrary state intervention into the economy and the factual exercise of public authority by private actors.
-This is particularly easy to observe in Weimar Germany, which was characterized by feeble functional and normative capacities to impose its power on strong privately organized societal forces ranging from nobility to big business and the trade unions.
-Although the consequences ended up being more disastrous in the German context than elsewhere, this picture was reproduced in many other European settings, from Austria and Hungary to Spain and Poland.
-Rather than indicating a Sonderweg, the development path of
+The emergence of nation states as the paradigmatic form of statehood after WWI furthermore did not imply that they obtained a coherent legal set-up and a sustainable level of institutional stability.
+Within 15 years of their establishment, essentially all of the newly-established states, with Czechoslovakia being an important exception, had turned autocratic or totalitarian factually leading to a (re-) privatization of the state.
+A key element here was that the cartelization of the economy was greatly expanded in many European settings leading to a factual erosion of the distinction between public and private power, thus allowing both for arbitrary state intervention into the economy and the factual exercise of public authority by private actors.
+This is particularly easy to observe in Weimar Germany which was characterized by feeble functional and normative capacities to impose its power on strong privately-organized societal forces ranging from the nobility to big business and the trade unions.
+Although the consequences ended up being more disastrous in the German

-18 Franz L. Neumann, 'The Decay of German Democracy', in William E. Scheuerman (ed), The Rule of Law Under Siege: Selected Essays of Franz L. Neumann and Otto Kirchheimer (University of California Press, [1933] 1996), 29-43.
+Franz L. Neumann, "The Decay of German Democracy", in William E. Scheuerman (ed), The Rule of Law Under Siege: Selected Essays of Franz L. Neumann and Otto Kirchheimer (University of California Press, [1933] 1996), 29-43.

-19 Eugen Ehrlich, Grundlegung der Soziologie des Rechts, 4.
+Eugen Ehrlich, Grundlegung der Soziologie des Rechts, 4.
 Aufl.
 (Duncker & Humblot, 1989).

-20 Niklas Luhmann, Recht der Gesellschaft (Suhrkamp Verlag, 1993), 427ff.
+Niklas Luhmann, Recht der Gesellschaft, (Suhrkamp Verlag, 1993), 427ff.

-21 Colin Crouch, Industrial Relations and European State Traditions (Oxford University Press, 1994), 80ff.
+Colin Crouch, Industrial Relations and European State Traditions (Oxford University Press, 1994), 80ff.

-22 Arno J. Mayer, The Persistence of the Old Regime: Europe to the Great War (Pantheon Books, 1981), and Eugen Weber, Peasants into Frenchmen: The Modernization of Rural France, 1870-1914 (Stanford University Press, 1976).
+Arno J. Mayer, The Persistence of the Old Regime: Europe to the Great War (Pantheon Books, 1981), and Eugen Weber, Peasants into Frenchmen: The Modernization of Rural France, 1870-1914, (Stanford University Press, 1976).